 The Active Sessions Working page shows a 1-hour timeline.
-Details for each wait class are shown in 5-minute intervals under Detail for Selected 5 Minute Interval.
+Details for each wait class are shown in 5-minute intervals.

 You can view the details of wait classes in different dimensions by proceeding to one of the following sections: